jenny-ll/ubcyogaclub/README.md

 - As a user, I want to be able to save the membership list
 - As a user, I want to be able to be able to load my membership list from a file

+## Phase 4 Task 2

+- I made the Member constructor within the Member class robust by throwing an exception whenever the email format is incorrect (ie. doesn't follow xxx@xx.xx format)
+- This exception is thrown in the Member constructor method.